 The 2020 Storytellers' Institute will discuss "Co-Creation and its Discontents," grappling with the modality of collaborative practice –the frustrations, the flaws, and the power of collectivizing in order to engage more deeply with each other, our communities, and the public.
-Join us for public programming during the MDOCS Forum (June 4-7).
+Due to the COVID-19 pandemic, the 2020 Storytellers’ Institute will happen virtually.

 The John B. Moore Documentary Studies Collaborative (MDOCS) serves Skidmore and the surrounding community through courses, workshops, and project support in the art of non-fiction.
 Whether you are interested in learning a new storytelling skill, advancing a nonfiction project, or pursuing the focused study of documentary traditions, MDOCS has a variety of ways for you to get involved in the program.

 by: Simone Teague '20

 Documentary work can take many forms in the professional world.
 MDOCS supports projects on and off campus, in the local community and beyond.

 '18 Visiting Fellow

 Sylvia is collaborating with Luis Luna to produce the new bilingual radio show Melting the ICE / Derritiendo el Hielo.
 The show shares stories of how Immigration and Customs Enforcement is impacting families and broadcasts to ICE detention centers sharing messages of love, solidarity and support to people currently in detention.
 STORYTELLERS’ INSTITUTE